jrili/ibm-project-world-largest-banks/README.md

 # Future Improvements
 * Modify scraping target from preserved version to the live version
+* Add support for loading to postgres DB
-* Implement pytest scripts for validation at eaach step
+* Implement pytest scripts for validation at each step
 * Schedule ETL runs using Apache Airflow
 * Load outputs directly to a relational database (PostgreSQL/MySQL)